watem-sedem/watem-sedem/docs/routing.rst

 .. figure:: _static/png/flow_algorithm_part1.png
     :align: center

-    Flow-chart of the routing algorithm in CN-WS describing the first steps in the algorithm.
+    Flow-chart of the routing algorithm in WaTEM/SEDEM describing the first steps in the algorithm.

 If the source pixel is a buffer pixel then two cases are defined: